22 Feb Justice Reformers Call on President Joe Biden to Address Implementation of First Step Act Problems

 Members of Congress and Criminal Justice Organizations Push President Biden to Fix Criminal Justice Reform Problems in First Term

 Two years after the First Step Act was signed into law, the evidence is clear.
-Inmates have seen few changes and minimal impact in many circumstances.
+Prisoners have seen few changes and minimal impact in many circumstances.
 With control of both chambers of Congress and the oval office, Democrats have an opportunity to fully implement the law quickly.
 In fact, President Biden may not need Congress to get things started.
 His Article II powers include a provision to enforce and execute all laws faithfully.
 Given the slew of executive orders reversing President Trump’s policies, President Biden could use his executive authority to jump-start broader adherence to the legislation.

 With COVID-19 continuing to spread through state and federal prisons at alarming rates, the BOP faces more criticism than ever around compassionate release.
 The First Step Act greatly expanded the criteria for compassionate release.
 Yet wardens denied 98% of federal requests for compassionate release in the first months of the pandemic.
-Out of 10,940 requests, wardens approved just 156 inmates for compassionate releases.
+Out of 10,940 requests, wardens approved just 156 prisoners for compassionate releases.
 The result has been widespread infection and death.

-Though BOP insists that it reviews all requests for compassionate release based on the new guidelines from the First Step Act, inmates and advocacy groups are skeptical.
+Though BOP insists that it reviews all requests for compassionate release based on the new guidelines from the First Step Act, prisoners and advocacy groups are skeptical.
 “We are not aware of a single BOP-initiated motion for compassionate release based on heightened risk of severe illness from COVID-19,” said Davina Chen, a federal defender based in Los Angeles.
-President Biden has already pushed for inmates to receive COVID-19 vaccinations quickly, and advocates hope that he will increase efforts to release prisoners at high risk of infection.
+President Biden has already pushed for prisoners to receive COVID-19 vaccinations quickly, and advocates hope that he will increase efforts to release prisoners at high risk of infection.

 Congress Introduces Next Step Act as Follow-up to First Step Act